- Threatened – Endangered Species Act (1996)

 Once they’ve grown their legs, frog juveniles and adults may disperse from breeding sites at any time of the year.
 Dispersal sites typically include boulders or rocks and organic debris such as downed trees or logs, which provide shelter and feeding areas.
-The RLF have been recorded traveling more than two miles in search of new dispersal sites.
+The CRLF has been recorded traveling more than two miles in search of new dispersal sites.
 Frogs will remain out and about throughout the year until water disappears, when they take refuge in burrows.

 Other threats include impacts from campgrounds and roads in frog habitat (including potential crushing of frogs and egg masses from foot and vehicle traffic); livestock grazing that degrades riparian, wetland, or upland habitat; water diversions like groundwater extraction and stock pond and small reservoir developments; and chytrid fungus (a lethal skin disease).

-Conservation & Protection
+Conservation and Protection

-- San Luis Obispo County: several streams in the Santa Lucia Range, and the Upper Salinas River
+- San Luis Obispo County: several streams in the Santa Lucia Range and the Upper Salinas River